 Snickerdoodle cookies are sweet with just a hint of cinnamon.
 A classic Christmas cookie that my family every year around the holidays.
 Bake yours a little longer for crispy crunch cookies, or bake them a little less for soft chewy cookies.
 The choice is up to you.

 If you like this recipe, please give it a FIVE STAR rating and share it on your favorite social channel!

 - 1/4 tsp salt

 - 1 TBSP cinnamon

-Scrape with plastic wrap and refrigerate the dough a minimum of 60 minutes, up to two days.
+- Wrap with plastic wrap or place in a container with airtight lid and refrigerate the dough a minimum of 60 minutes, or up to two days.